glsdown/template-django-react-app/docs-development/elastic-beanstalk-deployment.md

 ## App Deployment

-TODO: Add details about setting eb up for the app, and how to deploy - mention node_modules being a nightmare

 When you are ready to deploy it, you'll need to install `awsebcli`.
 To do this use the command:

 ```